---

 description: "Combine presence-only records with a structured occupancy survey in one likelihood, correcting sampling bias and sharpening the environmental response."

-categories: [species distribution, data integration, point process, occupancy]
+categories: [species distribution, data integration, point process, occupancy, ecology tutorial]

 image: thumbnail.png